 When you consider your ecological footprint (the amount of land required to support one person), it can be easy to feel overwhelmed by everything that needs to be done.
 But don’t let this overwhelm you!
 Instead, you can use these tips to be more environmentally conscious:

 - Learn about the 6 R’s of sustainability and how easy it can be to have a more environmentally conscious lifestyle.
 Those include things such as reducing, reusing, repairing, and recycling.
 For example, you can recycle baled cardboard in your business, and also profit from it!
+Or you can repair your humming garbage disposal instead of disposing of it.

 - Be aware of what is in the products such as food or clothing: carefully read the labels on these items before purchasing them.